 This field is not an option and is a signature for the VPD data region.
 It can be used by the boot loader to validate the VPD region.
 This field will not change across different FSP releases for the same silicon set.
-For example, this field will be the same (HSWLPT-V) for the Alpha, Beta and Gold FSP releases of the 4th Generation Intel® CoreTM Processors with Mobile Intel® QM87 and HM86 Chipsets.
+For the FSP for the Broadwell platform, this field is \$BDWFSP\$.